October 9, 2019: The day Spanish tennis legend Andres Gimeno passed away

 However, Gimeno achieved the greatest feat of his career in 1972, at the age of 34, when he became the oldest player to ever win Roland-Garros.
 After having eliminated Stan Smith, who was considered the world No1 at the time, in the quarter-finals (6-1, 7-9, 6-0, 7-5), the Spaniard defeated Frenchman Patrick Proisy in the final (4-6, 6-3, 6-1, 6-1).

-His triumph at Roland-Garros in 1972 remained Gimeno’s last great achievement as a tennis player.
+Ginemo’s triumph at Roland-Garros in 1972 remained his last great achievement as a tennis player.
 He retired from the sport in 1973 before opening a tennis club in Spain, breeding a new generation of clay-court talents.
-Alex Correjta, two-times runner-up at Roland-Garros, had attended Gimeno’s tennis camps as a young player.
+Alex Correjta, two-time runner-up at Roland-Garros, had attended Gimeno’s tennis camps as a young player.

 • Gimeno enters Tennis Hall of Fame but faces a difficult end